networknt/light-doc/content/service/router/_index.md

 * High throughput, low latency and small footprint.
 * TLS passthrough or termination
-* Service discovers with Consul, Zookeeper etc.
+* Service discovers with Consul, Zookeeper, etc.
 * Support environment tags for multiple testing environments deployed to the same cloud.
 * Integrate light-oauth2 to retrieve the access token and renew the token before expiration.
 * Built-in load balancer and cluster support
 * Can be started with Docker or standalone
 * Support HTTP 2.0 protocol on both in/out connections
 * Support REST, GraphQL and RPC style of APIs
-* Centralized logging with ELK, TraceabilityId, and CorrelationId
+* Centralized logging to ELK with traceabilityId, and correlationId
 * Collect client and service metrics into InfluxDB and view the dashboard on Grafana
 * Manage configuration with light-config-server